JuliGarc91/Just-a-Regular-Flower-Shop/README.md

-# Just-a-Regular-Flower-Shop

-Welcome to our Botanic Haven!
+# Welcome to our Botanic Haven!
 ## Description
 At our plant shop, you'll discover a diverse and vibrant collection of botanical wonders that encompass a wide spectrum of colors, shapes, and sizes.
 Whether you're an avid green thumb or just beginning your journey into the world of plants, we have something for everyone.